madgen/madgen.github.io/posts/Fur-Rebecca.markdown

   - I saw _Cloud Atlas_ maybe four times (twice in the cinema for good measure) and I love the story---how can I not?
 It's so intertwined and it features Cambridge.
 Moreover, it has one of the gentlest scores I know of.
-In particular, I'm fond of _Cloud Atlas Opening Title_, _Travel to Edinburgh_, _Kesselring_, and _Cloud Atlas End Title_.
-I wonder if it is obvious to you which one appeals to me the most.
+I'm fond of _Cloud Atlas Opening Title_, _Travel to Edinburgh_, _Kesselring_, and _Cloud Atlas End Title_ in particular.
+I wonder if it is obvious to you which of those appeals to me the most.

 ### 6th of May, 2019